poolifier/poolifier/benchmarks/README.md

 ### Usage

-To run the internal benchmark, you just need to navigate to the root of poolifier project and run `pnpm benchmark`.
+To run the internal benchmark, you just need to navigate to the root of poolifier cloned repository and run `pnpm benchmark`.

 ### [Results](https://poolifier.github.io/benchmark-results/dev/bench)